catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [-] test replace ....
 [-] add copy last and initial to mass pack
 [-] prepare the rebuild option
-[-] redo save track at pack with update function
 [-] improve the overlay
 [-] fix for rebuild missing file
 [-] all options should be a table